ianlumiere/PracticeProblems/spark/spark_notes.md

 # Spark and PySpark Guide

+## Purpose of Spark
+Pandas is great... until we have too much data.
+If we have too much data for a single machine, we need to parallelize it using Spark.
+To do this we use RDDs.

+## RDD
+RDD stands for Resilient (it is in memory), Distributed (on multiple machines) Dataset This is what Spark lets us use to parallelize the data as we load something too big to handle on a single machine.

 ## Differences between Apache Spark and PySpark
 Spark is the most powerful big data tool, which is a parallel distributed processing framework.
 The core power of Spark is to handle huge amounts of data.
 Spark supports: Scala, Java, Python, and R